 Dave Roepke, Published January 14 2011

-Gorden, 44, 1002 Park Drive S., was turning from 25th Street South onto the eastbound ramp of Interstate 94 around 1 a.m.
-Thursday when he slid into a snow bank and got stuck.
-After police had already arrived at the scene, Sandgren, 50, 3317 Parkview Lane S., also pulled up to help Gorden and had contact with police.
+The Rev. Kristopher M. Gorden, 44, 1002 Park Drive S., was turning from 25th Street South onto the eastbound ramp of Interstate 94 around 1 a.m.
+Thursday when he slid into a snowbank and got stuck, Sgt.
+Mark Lykken said.

-Officers arrested both men on suspicion of driving under the influence and were taken to the Cass County Jail.
+Both men were arrested on suspicion of driving under the influence and were taken to the Cass County Jail.
 Sandgren bailed out at 3:20 a.m. and Gorden at 5:41 a.m., according to a jail official.

-Earlier in the day Thursday, Rindy also released a statement, in part saying: “These two servants of God serve the people of Olivet Lutheran very well, yet have made mistakes of a painfully public nature.”
+“These two servants of God serve the people of Olivet Lutheran very well, yet have made mistakes of a painfully public nature,” Rindy’s statement said.

 A third person, Kayla Dronen, 25, of 4014 3rd St. S. in Moorhead, was also arrested on suspicion of drunken driving after she arrived at the I-94 on-ramp at 1:20 a.m.

-Though he initially said the pastors knew her, Sgt.
-Mark Lykken later said that wasn’t the case.
+Though he initially said the pastors knew her, Lykken later said that wasn’t the case.